colinta/StrangeCase/README.md

 ```

 This wraps up the tutorial!
+Next, I'll explain the inner workings.

  WHA' HAPPENED?